Sayakd915/SRocks_Assignment/README.md

 - android/app/google-services.json

 ## Folder Structure :
+- /assets/images/ : Contains all image assets for banner, navbar and icons other than service cards
+- /assets/fonts/ : Contains custom fonts
 - lib/models/ : Containing the model file service.dart
 - lib/screens/ : Contains the view layer : All the screens of the app
 - lib/services/ : Contains the service file firestore_service.dart that stores the firestore document details in a list